 **This post may have affiliate links, this means I may receive commissions if you choose to purchase through links I provide (at no extra cost to you).
 For more details, please see my Disclaimer**

-I had a lot of fun researching for this post and even more fun baking (or in the case of the jello, boiling) these.
-I hope that you find some inspiration to get baking and creating with food.
+It was so much fun researching the recipes, and I had even more fun creating them.
+I hope you find some inspiration to get baking and creating with food.
+Let’s get started!

 Things You Will Need (Aside from the food):